 Luxury trains

-The Blue Train, Premier Classe and Rovos Rail are the most prominent luxury train providers.
+The Blue Train, Premier Classe, and Rovos Rail are the most well-known luxury trains.

 Air travel in South Africa

-Johannesburg’s OR Tambo International Airport is a modern and well-organised major hub for all of Southern Africa.
-Lanseria, a second, smaller airport on the northern outskirts of Johannesburg, offers daily flights to several destinations, often at a cheaper price, and Cape Town and Durban also have international airports.
+Johannesburg’s OR Tambo International Airport is a modern and well-organised hub for travel across Southern Africa.
+Lanseria Airport, a smaller airport north of Johannesburg, also has daily flights to various destinations, usually at lower prices.
+Cape Town and Durban also have international airports.

 Expat Health Insurance